 Visit France by train

-France is within easy reach of the UK and getting there by train is no problem.
+France is within easy reach of the UK and deciding to pay a visit last minute by train is no problem.
 Plus, it boasts one of the most modern and efficient rail networks in Europe.
 Reach the country fondly referred to as l’Hexagon (“The Hexagon”) by rail from London, St Pancras train station.
 Book a trip the Eurostar and you’ll be in Paris in just over two hours.
 You can also reach Calais and Lille in less than two hours too.
 For holidays in Southern France, change trains in Paris.
 Or, join a different line to enjoy a unique train holiday in France.

 Travel insurance for holidays in France